Italian cruiser Trento: Design

 Trento was 196.96 m long overall, with a beam of 20.6 m and a draft of 6.8 m.
 She displaced 13334 LT at full load, though her displacement was nominally within the 10000 LT restriction set in place by the Washington Naval Treaty.
 The ship's superstructure included a large conning tower forward and a smaller, secondary conning position aft.
 She was fitted with a pair of tripod masts, one just aft of the conning tower and the second further aft.
 She had a crew of 723 officers and enlisted men, though during the war this increased to 781.

 Her power plant consisted of four Parsons steam turbines powered by twelve oil-fired Yarrow boilers, which were trunked into two funnels amidships.
 Her engines were rated at 150000 shp for a top speed of 36 kn.
 On trials, she reached only 35.6 kn, and in service, her practical top speed was only 31 kn.
 The ship had a cruising range of 4160 nmi at a speed of 16 kn.

 Trento was armed with a main battery of eight 203 mm Mod 24 50-caliber guns in four gun turrets.
 The turrets were arranged in superfiring pairs forward and aft.
 Anti-aircraft defense was provided by a battery of sixteen 100 mm 47-cal. guns in twin mounts, four Vickers-Terni 40 mm/39 guns in single mounts and four 12.7 mm machine guns.
 In addition to the gun armament, she carried eight 533 mm torpedo tubes in four deck mounted twin launchers.
-She carried a pair of IMAM Ro.43 seaplanes for aerial reconnaissance; the hangar was located in under the forecastle and a fixed catapult was mounted on the centerline at the bow.
+She carried a pair of IMAM Ro.43 seaplanes for aerial reconnaissance; the hangar was located under the forecastle and a fixed catapult was mounted on the centerline at the bow.

 Trentos secondary battery was revised several times during her career.
 The 100 mm guns were replaced with newer Mod 31 versions of the same caliber.
 In 1937-1938, the two aft-most 100 mm guns were removed, along with all four 12.7 mm machine guns; eight 37 mm 54-cal.
 Breda M1932 guns and eight 13.2 mm Breda M1931 machine guns, all in twin mounts, were installed in their place.
 In 1942, the ship received four 20 mm 65-cal.
 Breda M1940 guns in single mounts.

 She was protected with an armor belt that was 70 mm thick amidships with armored bulkheads 40 to 60 mm thick on either end.
 Her armor deck was 50 mm thick in the central portion of the ship and reduced to 20 mm at either end.
 The gun turrets had 100 mm thick plating on the faces and the supporting barbettes they sat in were 60 to 70 mm thick.
 The main conning tower had 100 mm thick sides.